mikhailshilkov/mikhailio-hugo/content/workshop/pulumi/1-prerequisites/index.md

 weight: 1
 ---

-By following this hands-on lab, you will learn the basics of Terraform and its AzureRM provider by deploying real cloud resources.
+By following this hands-on lab, you will learn the basics of Pulumi and its Azure provider by deploying real cloud resources.
 Therefore, several tools are required to go forward.

 #### Azure Subscription